ManticoreGamesInc/platform-documentation/src/tutorials/art/scene_creation.md

 1. Drag the bed from the **Project Content** tab > **My Shared Content** > **My Room** into the scene.

-    !!! info "CORE Tip: To snap an object to the floor press <kbd>END</kbd>."
+    !!! info "Core Tip: To snap an object to the floor press <kbd>END</kbd>."

 2. Change the color and material of the quilt.